Tomato Tart Recipe

 Servings Suggestions

-Or serve this tart as a side dish, with Grilled Blackened Chicken, Bavette Steak (Flap Meat Steak), Pork Chops with Pork Chop Seasoning, Broccoli Salad with Bacon, Cool and Creamy Grape Salad, and Creamy Cucumber Salad Recipe with Dill.
+If I’m serving this tart as a side dish, I often pair it with my Grilled Blackened Chicken, Pork Chops with Pork Chop Seasoning, Broccoli Salad with Bacon, or my Cool and Creamy Grape Salad.

 Frequently Asked Questions

-I would suggest making this dish with homemade pie crusts.
-However, you can use a puff pastry sheet or a premade pie crust, rolled and cut to fit the pan.
-Bake according to the recipe below.
+I do prefer this pie with a homemade crust, but I know it can be a lot of work sometimes.
+I have made this with store-bought, and it was still delicious.
+Yes, you can also use a puff pastry sheet rolled and cut to fit the pan.
+Still bake according to the recipe below.

 Video